podiki/libtcod-mac/README.md

 test.

 This has been tested with SDL2, but should work with SDL1 as well.
-You have to change an include path, see #9.
+You have to change an include path, see (Issue #9)[https://github.com/podiki/libtcod-mac/issues/9].

 Clone this repo with `git clone https://github.com/podiki/libtcod-mac.git` and then `cd libtcod-mac`.